TorBox-App/torbox-tinfoil-server/README.md

+## Requirements
+1. A TorBox account.
+Can be a free or premium account but keep in mind free accounts have restrictions.
+Sign up [here](https://torbox.app).
+2. A server or computer that can run Python or has administrator access (only necessary for Docker installation).
+3. A Nintendo Switch that has Tinfoil installed.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your `.env` file.